ISUgenomics/data_wrangling/merge_data/README.md

 ```
 </details><br>

-**C.** and when the column header is same for all inputs (even if the indexes are different), you can provide it as a single value:
+**C.** when the column header is the same for all inputs (even if the indexes are different), you can provide it as a single value:
 ```
 python3 merge_data.py -i input0.txt,input2.txt -c fruit
 ```